Live from OR: Everything You Missed on the Second Day

 Notable New Exhibitors

 Everyone’s favorite Western wear goes all-terrain.
 A stroll by the Wrangler display stopped us in our tracks when we spotted a stack of colorful tights that fit squarely in the ‘athleisure’ realm.
 Wrangler showed up for its OR debut with a whole new line of apparel—All Terrain Gear—that skews less hunting, fishing, and ranchwear, more versatile outdoor garb.
 Think yoga pants, compression shorts, puffies, windbreakers, and trail joggers at affordable prices.
-“With people ‘finding’ the outdoors the past couple of years, they also found that everything in this industry is expensive,” says Aaron Mason, sales manager for ATG by Wrangler.
+“With people ‘finding’ the outdoors the past couple of years, they also found that everything in this industry is expensive,” said Aaron Mason, sales manager for ATG by Wrangler.
 “That’s where we found the gap.
 We’ve got fresh innovation and the technology, but the average consumer can afford the product.”
 Amen.

 Sunnies with built-in bluetooth tunes.
 Lucyd introduced its sleek line of polarized audio shades to the OR crowd this year, and we’re intrigued (especially at the $150 price point).
-They pair with your phone via bluetooth to play your favorite jams—and, via two subtle buttons, can even take and make phone calls, adjust volume, and skip tracks while you’re wearing them, whether you’re running or riding, on the trail, on the boat, or… wherever.
+They pair with your phone via bluetooth to play your favorite jams—and, via two subtle buttons, can even take and make phone calls, adjust volume, and skip tracks while you’re wearing them, whether you’re running or riding, on the trail, on the boat, or…wherever.
 It’s open-ear technology that makes your run safer because you can hear external sound in addition to your music.
-“Nobody’s done it like us with some of the patented technology we have,” says Lucyd sales director Ken Strominger.
+“Nobody’s done it like us with some of the patented technology we have,” said Lucyd sales director Ken Strominger.
 “It takes away your reliance on the phone because everything’s done through the glasses.
 And it takes ear buds out of the equation completely.
 It’s one less thing that’s hanging out of your ears or around your neck.”

 Molded foam shoes for…everything.
 They’re boat shoes.
 They’re street shoes.
 They’re water kicks.
 They’re loafers.
 They’re Floafers.
 This casual, moldable, EVA foam shoe in a loafer silhouette is about as versatile as you can get in a summer shoe, once you get past the unconventional look.
 Tucked into a dazzling enclosed modern booth, this OR first-timer brought a dizzying array of shoes in almost every color imaginable, including a scented kids’ Crayola line (yes, they smell delightfully like coconut and grape!) and fun prints like the Baja Llama and Robert Stock collections.
 What sets them apart from other foam footwear is the rubber outsole, which affords slip-resistant, scuff-proof, boat-deck-friendly wearability.
 Plus, they have side holes for breathability and drainability, a utility hole for easy hanging via carabiner (just clip to your backpack), and massage pods on the inside for extra comfort.
-“We want to be modern, disruptive, and unexpected,” says president and CEO Larry Paparo.
+“We want to be modern, disruptive, and unexpected,” said president and CEO Larry Paparo.
 Mission accomplished.

 Cool New Products

 Running tights with a built-in knee brace: Injury-prone athletes, these are for you.
 Stoko’s K-Line tights—there are three versions with varying ventilation features and lengths—are referred to as “supportive apparel.”
 Each pair is a full lower-body compression system that the wearer can adjust to their comfort via minimalist dials on the back waistband.
 Each twist of the dial cinches cables in the tights that are mapped to the muscles on your body, but still allow for unfettered activity.
-“Rigid braces don’t allow that much movement,” says Stoko strategy specialist Kirsten Geyer.
+“Rigid braces don’t allow that much movement,” said Stoko strategy specialist Kirsten Geyer.
 Pull on a pair of these tights, and “you can go through the full range of motion without restriction, and if your knee goes into an injury-compromised position, that’s where the cables pull tight to correct it.”
-Prepare to pony up: Thanks to the proprietary Embrace System technology, these tights ring in at $298.
+Prepare to pony up: thanks to the proprietary Embrace System technology, these tights ring in at $298.

 A must-have kit for wilderness survival: If you ever find yourself lost, stranded, or evacuating in the woods, mountains, desert, or water for any extended amount of time, you’ll wish you had one of Quake Kare’s Forever Endure Go-Bags along for the ride.
 You may have thought many times about what you would need to make it through a few days marooned in the wilderness—or even attempted to create an emergency survival kit yourself.
 Chances are, you missed something.
 Which could be critical.
 The beauty of these survival bundles is that experts have prepped and packaged it all for you.
 The Ultimate Bug Out Bag ($260) is the most comprehensive (though the waterproof marine kit might be the best to stash on a boat), with all your basic needs—water, shelter, first aid, food, lighting, communication, and more—covered.
-With almost every tool and supply you can imagine, “you could survive off these bags for three to five days if you were to go out in the woods,” says Brittany Bettonville, director of marketing for Quake Kare’s parent company, Lighthouse for the Blind.
+With almost every tool and supply you can imagine, “you could survive off these bags for three to five days if you were to go out in the woods,” said Brittany Bettonville, director of marketing for Quake Kare’s parent company, Lighthouse for the Blind.
 “We’re really trying to sell to someone who is an outdoorsperson and a camper—someone who can start a fire by hand.”

 An 101-level e-bike in happy colorways: Xprit’s snazzy lineup is the prettiest set of electric bicycles we stumbled across at this show.
-“We like to target entry-level customers who are new to e-biking, maybe haven’t had enough courage to try them,” says Xprit product specialist Philip Hu.
+“We like to target entry-level customers who are new to e-biking, maybe haven’t had enough courage to try them,” said Xprit product specialist Philip Hu.
 “So we design with that in mind.
 Color is one of our big design factors.
 We put a lot of effort into our colorways.”
 That translates to fun, retro color blocking (we liked the Beach Cruiser [$1,300] in Watermelon) that reads approachable and laid back.
 But if your speed is more forest trail than beach path, the fat-tired Hunter ($2,400) in Grand Prairie is a solid choice; it’s rugged enough to tow a trailer.
-Bonus: The bikes ship 95 percent assembled.
+Bonus: the bikes ship 95 percent assembled.